chdsbd/vscode-githubinator/README.md

 - `githubinator.providers.gitlab.hostnames`: Hostnames for identifying a Gitlab origin and building a url. (default: `["gitlab.com"]`)
 - `githubinator.providers.bitbucket.remote`: Remote name to look for when identifying a Bitbucket origin. (default: `"origin"`)
 - `githubinator.providers.bitbucket.hostnames`: Hostnames for identifying a Bitbucket origin and building a url. (default: `["bitbucket.org"]`)
-- `githubinator.providers.visualstudio.remote`: Remote name to look for when identifying a VisualStudio origin. (default: `"origin"`)
-- `githubinator.providers.visualstudio.hostnames`: Hostnames for identifying a VisualStudio origin and building a url. (default: `["dev.azure.com"]`)

 ## Prior Art